alliance-genome/agr_genedescriptions/README.md

 ### Configuring the main script

-the main script can be configured through a configuration file in .ini format.
-The default file is *genedesc.ini*, but a different file can be provided by the argument -c.
+the main script can be configured through a configuration file in .yaml format.
+The default file is *genedesc.yaml*, but a different file can be provided by using the argument -c.

 #### Species